ngblaylock/nathanblaylock.com/content/smallsat.md

 <a href="https://web.archive.org/web/20200722050834/https://smallsat.org/" target="_blank" class="btn btn-secondary">2020</a>
 <a href="https://web.archive.org/web/20210616142210/https://smallsat.org/" target="_blank" class="btn btn-secondary">2021</a>
 <a href="https://web.archive.org/web/20220602214552/https://smallsat.org/" target="_blank" class="btn btn-secondary">2022</a>
+<a href="https://smallsat.org/" target="_blank" class="btn btn-secondary">2023</a>

 </div>

 For changing the theme, I find that Bootstrap is a great tool to use.
 If you have seen my other projects you will know that I am a huge fan of Bootstrap.
-One of the main complaints about Bootstrap is that all websites that use it look the same.
-But, if you take the source Sass files, you can easily change just a few variables and your site will really take shape to something very different.
+One of the community's main complaint about Bootstrap is that all websites that use it look the same.
+But, if you take the source Sass files, you can easily change just a few variables and your site style will quickly change.
 The other reason I like Bootstrap is that they have a simple naming convention, a thorough grid system, and an amazing list of utility classes.
 Combining these features makes modifying a website style every year a breeze.

 Another particular challenge we faced with SmallSat was the COVID-19 pandemic.
 Like many events, SmallSat was affected in both 2020 and 2021.
 The SmallSat team was determined to still hold a conference, but this time virtual.
 They did a lot of amazing work in organizing the entire event and coordinating with the University with their assets, but when it came to implementing a virtual conference on a website, it put a lot of pressure on me and my team.

-There were a lot of little hurdles that we had to jump as we developed, like incorporating a new type of schedule, how to show videos, and how to authenticate these users who had signed up for the conference.
+There were a lot of hurdles that we had to jump as we developed such as incorporating a new type of schedule, how to show videos, and how to authenticate these users who had signed up for the conference.
 Taking a few ideas from other personal projects I had worked on, we came up with some creative solutions that couldn't have worked out better.

 No one wanted to do a virtual conference, but considering the circumstances things worked out really well for the SmallSat team.
 I may not have played a huge role in the conference as a whole, but my skills, knowledge, and creativity certainly helped ensure that the flow and usability of a new conference format worked well.

-<content-img src="/img/projects/smallsat/smallsat-screenshot.png" alt="SmallSat Posters"></content-img>
+<content-img src="/img/projects/smallsat/smallsat-screenshot.png" alt="SmallSat Website Screenshot"></content-img>

 <content-btn href="https://smallsat.org">Visit Website</content-btn>